 Red lentils become completely mushy when you cook them, but that’s the point for this dish.
 You actually don’t want them to retain their shape.

 The whole mixture combines with olive oil, onions, fine bulgur wheat and seasonings to form heavenly morsels.
 Some people use melted butter for these traditional koftes, but we prefer the flavor and lightness of the olive oil instead.

+You won’t miss the meat at all in these vegetarian koftes.
 And to top it all off, you serve red lentil kofte with a fresh veggie salad.
 You can serve it on the side, although I prefer to mash my koftes on my plate with a fork, and top with the salad instead.
-This way the flavor of the salad, and the acid from the dressing soaks into the kofte mixture.
+This way the flavor of the salad and the acid from the dressing soaks into the vospov kofte mixture.
 It tastes out of this world!

 How to make Red Lentil Kofte

-Next you’ll prepare the mixture from which you’ll form your koftes.
-In a large pot combine the red lentils with water, and bring to a boil.
-Reduce the heat and simmer until the lentils are tender.
+Next, prepare the mixture from which you’ll form your koftes.
+In a large pot combine the red lentils with water and bring to a boil (PHOTO 1).
+Reduce the heat and simmer, partially covered, until the lentils are tender.
 This mixture will be very liquidy.
-Meanwhile, heat up some olive oil in a pot over medium heat, and add chopped onions.
-Saute until the onions are soft and translucent, and then add in the lentil/water mixture followed by the bulgur.
+Season with a bit of salt (PHOTO 2).

 Other recipes you may like